Possession proceedings process

 in cases of antisocial behaviour, the wider effects of the nuisance or annoyance caused.

-A pilot mediation service for landlords and tenants in possession cases is available from 1 February 2021.
-The service is available at the review hearing stage.
-The process is:
+On 1 February 2021 the Rental Mediation Service pilot for landlords and tenants in possession cases was launched.
+The service was made available at the review hearing stage.

-An agreement can be reached only if all parties agree.
 It is advisable to seek independent advice before entering into an agreement.
-Mediation agreements can be enforced in the courts if the agreement is broken.
+Mediation agreements can be enforced in the courts if they are broken.